zenvia/zenvia-sdk-node/README.md

 Use the `WebhookController` class to create your webhook so you can receive message events and message status events.
 The default port is `3000`.

-If you inform the `client`, `url`, and `channel` fields, a subscription will be created.
-That is unless the subscription matching these configuration already exists.
+If you inform the `client`, `url`, and `channel` fields, a subscription will be created, unless a subscription matching these configuration already exists.

 In the `messageEventHandler` field you will receive the message events and in the `messageStatusEventHandler` field you will receive the message status events.